Getting Started

 - Office — the namespace you own: its apps, services, secrets, and approvals.
 Chat is the control plane; everything below is runtime.

 - App — one workload identified by a UUID v7.
-You publish it with the CLI, and a single
+You deploy it from a

 telegram:sendordomain:connectare requested before anything acts, and recorded in an append-only event log.
 Secrets never reach the prompt — they live in an encrypted store and are injected as environment.
 (The chat approval card is designed but not yet wired in the frontend.)